evanx/mpush-redis/README.md

 3) "started"
 4) "renewed"
 ```
 The `renewed` field above, is the heartbeat timestamp.
 Suffice it to say that if a service fails to renew its hashes, i.e. it's heartbeat monitor fails, then it must exit.
-Incidently, services should perform a startup assert that its hashes key does not exist, as a sanity check.
+Incidently, services should perform a startup assert that its key does not exist.
+The service should routinely ensure the existence of its key, e.g. before its `brpoplpush` operation, and otherwise exit.
 As a further sanity check, the renewal heartbeat validates that the `renewed` timestamp is unchanged from its previous setting.

 Additionally, we enlist activated ids as follows:
 - `lpush :ids $id`